Los Angeles. The Trip Starts Here

 - Another thing: When you get to an intersection and you find a red light, a red light is to go straight or to turn left, but not to turn right.
 If you see that from your left there are no cars coming, then you can turn right smoothly.
 As always, do it carefully.
 If it takes a little bit because you’re not sure, don’t worry.

-- On the highways in Los Angeles I found that a lane called “fast lane” is distinguished with a double line and to leave or enter these lanes is allowed only at very specific points, but these points are not defined by any guardrail.
+- On the highways in Los Angeles I found that a lane called “carpool lane” is distinguished with a double line and to leave or enter these lanes is allowed only at very specific points, but these points are not defined by any guardrail.
 My first instinct is to get in, continuous line or not.
 Don’t do it – you might have an accident, and on the other hand, they control traffic pretty good so you can end up with a fine just for a silly thing.
 In addition, they are very respectful of traffic rules; I have seen very few exceptions to this.

 Well, after these few driving tips, we’ll continue on with our post.